matmutant/Dell_RE_7230-UserConfig/README.md

 Of course, when your device is in S4, then it will take a while to restart fully.

 ### Bring back S3 sleep... and kick out that S0 stanby idle mode
-[not properly working for GIMP as of 2024-04-28]
+> [!IMPORTANT]
+> not working at all as of 2024-05-02 : disabling S0 does not enable S3

 S0 sleep, aka "modern sleep" is eating battery like dog treats.